daleysoftware/strava-sight/README.md

 Note that running this command will export default MySQL env variables for your convenience.
 In production, set these appropriately.

-## Running the application in prodction
+## Running the application in production

 TODO